-The eighteenth century is often associated with the Age of Enlightenment, a time when intellectual and philosophical pursuits reached their heights, establishing modern ideals such as liberty, progress, and happiness.
+The 18th century is often associated with the Age of Enlightenment, a time when intellectual and philosophical pursuits reached their heights, establishing modern ideals such as liberty, progress, and happiness.
 But this new way of thinking also brought about significant change on the world stage and Revolution both in the Old World and the New.
 In this article, learn about 7 major events that happened in the 18th Century (1700s).

 1. The War of Spanish Succession (1701-1714)